FLOWN

 Community Hub

-Creating a social layer for discovering members, browsing sessions, and connecting via profiles.
+Designed a social layer for discovering members, browsing sessions, and building connection through profiles.

 My Day

-Designing a centralised view of a user’s upcoming sessions, bookings, and daily planning, accessible from anywhere.
+Created a centralised planning view for upcoming sessions, bookings, and daily structure.

 Focus Nest

-Introducing a personal distraction-free zone, with streamlined access to core platform tools.
+Designed a distraction-free workspace with streamlined access to core tools.

 Video Client Tool

-Designing lightweight UI for private coaching and deep work sessions with personalisation options.
+Delivered lightweight UI for private coaching and personalised deep-work sessions.

 (03)